RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.8-release-notes.md

   But what if we want to aggregate daily events from 06:00 to 06:00 the next day?
 We can now specify alignment for compaction rules.

-  Alignment can be specified with the new optional `alignTimestamp` parameter of [TS.CREATERULE](https://redis.io/commands/ts.createrule/)and the [COMPACTION_POLICY](https://redis.io/docs/stack/timeseries/configuration/#compaction_policy) configuration parameter.
+  Alignment can be specified with the new optional `alignTimestamp` parameter of [TS.CREATERULE](https://redis.io/commands/ts.createrule/) and the [COMPACTION_POLICY](https://redis.io/docs/stack/timeseries/configuration/#compaction_policy) configuration parameter.
 Specifying `alignTimestamp` ensures that there is a bucket that starts exactly at `alignTimestamp` and all other buckets are aligned accordingly. `alignTimestamp` is expressed in milliseconds.
 The default value is 0 (aligned with the epoch).

 * **New reducers**